 - Zoom in as much as possible (e.g., focal length > 100mm)

-This is the opposite of what smartphones and wide-angle lenses typically do, which puts as much into focus as possible.
+What’s happening here?
+The above steps make your depth of field more shallow, literally, limiting what will be in focus.
+Ideally, for the best bokeh, this will only be your subject.
+This is precisely the opposite of what smartphones and wide-angle lenses do, which put as much into focus as possible.

 I’ve been shooting in North Carolina for over 20 years, and if there’s one thing I’ve learned .. there’s never a shortage of photo opportunities.
 Here’s a sampling from some of my favorite destinations statewide .. and there are many ..

 Sugar Mountain, after a dusting of snow (c) 2020 Amberwood Media